Kundalini: Kundalini awakening

 The experience of Kuṇḍalinī awakening can happen when one is either prepared or unprepared.

 According to Hindu tradition, in order to be able to integrate this spiritual energy, a period of careful purification and strengthening of the body and nervous system is usually required beforehand.
 Yoga and Tantra propose that Kuṇḍalinī can be awakened by a guru (teacher), but body and spirit must be prepared by yogic austerities, such as pranayama, or breath control, physical exercises, visualization, and chanting.
 The student is advised to follow the path in an open-hearted manner.

-Traditionally, people visited ashrams in India to awaken their dormant kundalini energy with regular meditation, mantra chanting, spiritual studies and physical asana practice such as kundalini yoga.

 Religious interpretations

 Indian interpretations

 Kuṇḍalinī is considered to occur in the chakra and nadis of the subtle body.
 Each chakra is said to contain special characteristics and with proper training, moving Kuṇḍalinī through these chakras can help express or open these characteristics.

 Kuṇḍalinī is described as a sleeping, dormant potential force in the human organism.

 It is one of the components of an esoteric description of the "subtle body", which consists of nadis (energy channels), chakras (psychic centres), prana (subtle energy), and bindu (drops of essence).

 Kuṇḍalinī is described as being coiled up at the base of the spine.
 The description of the location can vary slightly, from the rectum to the navel.
 Kuṇḍalinī is said to reside in the triangular sacrum bone in three and a half coils.

 Swami Vivekananda describes Kuṇḍalinī briefly in his book Raja Yoga as follows:

 When Kuṇḍalinī Shakti is conceived as a goddess, then, when it rises to the head, it unites itself with the Supreme Being of (Lord Shiva).
 The aspirant then becomes engrossed in deep meditation and infinite bliss.
 Paramahansa Yogananda in his book God Talks with Arjuna: The Bhagavad Gita states: